dirkjanm/dirkjanm.github.io/_posts/2019-09-16-azure-ad-privilege-escalation-application-admin.md

 ![Role assignments](/assets/img/azuread/msgraphapproleassignments.png)

 There is however no way to query within an Azure AD which roles have been assigned to default Microsoft applications.
 So to enumerate this we have to get a bit creative.
 An Application Administrator (or the On-premise Sync account if you are escalating from on-premise to the cloud) can assign credentials to an application, after which this application can log in using the **client credential grant** OAuth2 flow.
-Assigning credentials is possible using Powershell:
+Assigning credentials is possible using PowerShell:

 ```powershell
 PS C:\> $sp = Get-AzureADServicePrincipal -searchstring "Microsoft StaffHub"